Klotz Throwing Company Photo Workshop

 REFUND POLICY: If you are unable to attend an event and notify me at firstname.lastname@example.org more than 30 days prior to the event, you will be issued a full refund minus a $40 processing fee.
 Because of the extremely limited tour spots, if it is within 30 days of the event there are NO REFUNDS UNDER ANY CIRCUMSTANCES except in case of workshop cancellation by Abandoned America.
 You may give or sell a paid spot in the workshop to someone else if you are unable to attend but admission may not be transferred to another event.
 There is always a possibility that the workshop may need to be moved to a different date based on severe inclement weather, safety concerns, or site manager's limitations.
 If this is the case notification will be given immediately and a refund will be offered if attendee is unable to make the alternate date.
 We cannot be held liable for travel, rental, or other costs incurred by attendee in the event of workshop cancellation.
 We do make every effort to ensure all events run on schedule.
 All sales are final.

-Any questions?
-Send me a note at email@example.com - if the PayPal link is immediately below this there are still open spots.
+If you have questions or are thinking about signing up, please read the Workshop FAQ Page!
+Send me a note at email@example.com if you need to know anything else.
+If the PayPal link is immediately below this there are still open spots.

 By Maria: What an amazing space you found.
 I can imagine the sound, smell and vibe it carried when functional.